 The method for amending or defining new processes, is as follows:

 The voting phase is timed, with a maximum window of two weeks.
 A super-minority (33%) may veto a change, in the interests of stability and the highest possible level of support for any change.
 Any non-response after the time window expires, is considered an approval.

-Twice per year the TSC will meet for a standard-agenda meeting.
-This meeting will be timed to occur before the TSC reports to the Bitcoin Association Exec Committee are due, and the output of this meeting will be used to feed into that report.
+Once per year the TSC will meet for a standard-agenda meeting.
+The meeting will be timed to occur before the TSC reports to the Bitcoin Association Exec Committee are due, and the output of this meeting will be used to feed into that report.
 The meeting will also serve as a strategical planning session for the following year and to input in the longer strategic plan.

 TSC provides a process, tooling, guidance and resources for industry use by participants who, in response to a perceived need, wish to come together to standardise some aspects of the utility of Bitcoin SV.

 The objectives of the standardisation process are to: